Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Conclusion and discussion

-\textit{Conclusion and discussion.---} We have systematically investigated dynamical channels for 2G/2G mergers in nuclear star clusters, considering four distinct populations with fixed masses for simplicity: 2G BHs (massive BHs in the high-mass gap), 1G BHs (low-mass BHs), single stars, and binary stars.
-Our analysis reveals that 2G/2G mergers predominantly form through sequential binary–single interactions—beginning with 2G–binary star scattering, followed by 2G/star–star and 2G/star–2G encounters—that form wide 2G/2G binaries.
-These are subsequently driven to rapid merger by the SMBH-induced ZLK mechanism.
-The resulting merger rate depends sensitively on the assumed 2G BH number density $f_{\2G}$, and generally is in agreement with that inferred for GW231123.
+We have systematically investigated dynamical channels for 2G/2G mergers in nuclear star clusters, considering four distinct populations with fixed masses for simplicity: 2G BHs (massive BHs in the high-mass gap), 1G BHs (low-mass BHs), single stars, and binary stars.
+Our analysis suggests that 2G/2G mergers may predominantly form through sequential binary–single interactions—beginning with 2G–star/star binary scattering, followed by 2G/star–star and 2G/star–2G encounters—that form 2G/2G binaries.
+These binaries can then merge rapidly either through GW emission alone or via the SMBH-induced ZLK mechanism.
+The resulting merger rate depends sensitively on the assumed 2G BH number density ${\cal F}_{\2G}$, and can be consistent with that inferred for GW231123 within the uncertainties of our model.
 This channel favors Milky Way–like galactic nuclei over more massive galaxies.